01 of 10

 As part of its long-term strategy to be more than just a vehicle through which people are shipped from one destination to another, Toronto Pearson International Airport is boosting its cultural identity - in part by displaying permanent art installations.

-You can easily fill an hour seeking out the airport's full art catalogue or make a game of it by asking your kids to find them.
+You can easily fill an hour seeking out the airport's full art catalog or make a game of it by asking your kids to find them.

 06 of 10

-If you don't want to pony up the cash for a hotel, the spaciousness of Toronto Pearson International Airport affords plenty nooks and crannies for tired travellers to grab a little shut eye.
+If you don't want to pony up the cash for a hotel, the spaciousness of Toronto Pearson International Airport affords plenty nooks and crannies for tired travelers to grab a little shut-eye.

 07 of 10